Vigneshlearneveryday/Vigneshlearneveryday/README.md

 # Hello, I'm Vignesh! 👋

 Welcome to my GitHub profile.
-I’m a Full Stack Developer with a rich background spanning the maritime, film, and tech industries.
+I’m a Full Stack Developer with a various background spanning the maritime, film, and tech industries.
 I’m passionate about learning, exploring new technologies, and continuously growing both professionally and personally.

 ## About Me